-- 5.2.1 A distributor shall require that an Ontario Energy Board-licensed generator connected to its distribution system that sells energy and settles through the distributor's retail settlement process install a four-quadrant interval meter. - 5.2.2 A distributor shall meter customers with generation that does not require on Ontario Energy Board licence, such as back-up capability or generation for load displacement, in the same manner as the distributor's other load customers. - 5.2.3 A distributor shall require that an embedded generator connected to the distributor's distribution system install its own meter in accordance with the distributor's metering requirements and provide the distributor with the technical details of the metering installation. - 5.2.4 Where practical, metering for embedded generators shall be installed at the point of supply.
+- 5.2.1 A distributor shall require that an Ontario Energy Board-licensed generator connected to its distribution system that sells energy and settles through the distributor's retail settlement process install a four-quadrant interval meter. - 5.2.2 A distributor shall meter customers with generation that does not require on Ontario Energy Board licence, such as back-up capability or generation for load displacement, in the same manner as the distributor's other load customers. - 5.2.3 A distributor shall require that a customer with an embedded generation facility connected to the distributor's distribution system install its own meter in accordance with the distributor's metering requirements and provide the distributor with the technical details of the metering installation.

+5.2.4 Where practical, metering for an embedded generation facility shall be installed at the point of supply.
 If it is not practical to install the meter at the point of supply, a distributor shall apply loss factors to the generation output in accordance with the loss factors applied for retail settlements and billing.